-All's NOT WELL Inside The Bachchan Clan?
-A MYSTERY Around Aishwarya Rai Bachchan’s ABSENCE Is Solved
+All's NOT WELL In The Bachchan Clan?
+MYSTERY Around Aishwarya Rai Bachchan’s ABSENCE Solved

 Aishwarya Couldn't Shush The ‘Family Spat' Rumours

-Every time, when the Bachchans stepped out together in the past one month, netizens questioned them, whether everything is okay between them and Aishwarya Rai or not.
-The reason was nothing but Aishwarya's unexpected absence.
+On Tuesday, Aishwarya Rai Bachchan was snapped by paparazzi along with Aaradhya Bachchan at the latter's school.
+The actress was seen sporting a white-coloured jacket and a blue-coloured denim.

-Aishwarya Rai On The Work Front
+On The Work Front For Aishwarya Rai

-On the professional front, Aishwarya Rai Bachchan will be seen next in Mani Ratnam's much ambitious project, Ponniyin Selvan.

-The latest reports also suggest that Aishwarya Rai might be seen in a double role.
-However, an official confirmation on the same is awaited.
+On Tuesday, Aishwarya Rai Bachchan was snapped by paparazzi along with Aaradhya Bachchan at the latter's school.
+The actress was seen sporting a white-coloured jacket and a blue-coloured denim.

 (Social media posts are unedited.)